 To develop sustainable, self-reliant livelihoods while promoting the need for healthy lifestyles, nutritious food consumption and food sovereignty and security at the Band level.

 Products & Services

 In June 2011, the Flying Dust Cree8 Worker Co-operative Ltd. (FDC8WC) was incorporated as a worked controlled organic market garden social enterprise.
-The Board of FDC8WC consists of 7 works, 4 of whom have been with the market garden since 2009.
+The Board of FDC8WC consists of seven workers, four of whom have been with the market garden since 2009.
 RMG also has the benefit of a supportive Band office at Flying Dust First Nation.
 The proceeds of the market garden go back into the operational costs of the garden and to pay back the Band for financial support.

 FDC8WC President, William Gladue